Check out our full interview with Micheal Mann in this episode of our podcast, Trump on Earth.

-FRAZIER: We heard Chairman Lamar Smith say during the hearing that, “alarmist predictions amount to nothing more than wild guesses.”
-And you hear a lot of that kind of rhetoric from people who on the side that climate change isn’t a settled scientific phenomena and we shouldn’t be basing our policies on unsettled scientific theories at this point.
+FRAZIER: We heard Chairman Lamar Smith say during the hearing that “alarmist predictions amount to nothing more than wild guesses.”
+And you hear a lot of that kind of rhetoric from people who are on the side that climate change isn’t a settled scientific phenomenon and we shouldn’t be basing our policies on unsettled scientific theories at this point.
 What’s your reaction when you hear that kind of talk?

 “As long as the public thinks there is a scientific debate, they won’t demand action be taken.”

 FRAZIER: Huge scientific organizations all basically endorse the view that carbon dioxide that we’ve created is responsible for the vast majority of recent global warming.
 And yet the American populace is not entirely behind that.
 A recent Pew poll found that only 40% of people agree with that statement, that people are responsible for climate change.
 Why is it so hard for scientists to get through to regular people that this is happening and it’s because of us?

 MANN: There’s been a master campaign to confuse the public and policymakers about the science.
 In fact, in 2002, there was a memo that was leaked into the public domain from Republican pollster Frank Luntz.
 And he noted that the public was becoming convinced of the scientific evidence, and if they became convinced that there was consensus among the world’s scientists, they’d demand that policy action be taken.